jberes/ThumbnailBuilder/net-core/readme.md

 });
 ```

-## Step 8: Get a list of the Dashboard File Names from the Dashboards folder
+## Add an API to Retrieve your Dashboards

-- Get a list of the Dashboard File Names from the Dashboards folder, then use the `Reveal.Sdk.Dom` to get the name of the dashboard in the `Rdash`.
-The File Name and the Dashboard Name can be different, the actual file name is needed for the Thumbnail, but you want to display the Dashboard Name to the user.
-This code defines an asynchronous HTTP GET endpoint in your application at the path `/dashboards/names`.
-This endpoint is designed to fetch and return a list of dashboard file names and their corresponding titles from the `Dashboards` folder.
-The request to this endpoint should be a GET request.
+Next you need to get a list of the dashboards.
+This API uses the `Reveal.Sdk.Dom` to get the name of the dashboard in the `Rdash` file.
+The File Name or the `.Rdash` and the Dashboard Name can be different - the actual `.Rdash` file name is needed get the file in the `/dashboards/{name}/thumbnail` API to retrieve the Thumbnail info, and the Reveal.Sdk.Dom will pull the `Title` property needed for the display name.

 1. The function first constructs the path to the `Dashboards` folder in the current directory.
 2. It then retrieves a list of all files in the `Dashboards` folder.